Natural Tips to Promote Fuller, Healthier Hair

 If you bleach it a lot, that will harm your hair.
 If you blow dry all the time or put a ton of product and sprays in your hair, that causes damage too.
 Let it be a little bit more natural.
 Use organic and science supported hair-healthy shampoos, without sulfates and and all of the other artificial chemical stuff.
 And don't always blow dry it.
 Try drying it just a little to take out the moisture.

-Watch your diet by cutting back on the inflammatory foods such as sweets, processed foods, sodas, and alcohols.
+Watch your diet by cutting back on the inflammatory foods such as sweets, processed foods, sodas, and alcohol.
 Don't smoke.
 Learn how to relax and de-stress your brain and body with exercise, body movement, or even a massage.
-Relax and practice some mindfulness.